ORDINARY PEOPLE : EXCEPTIONAL LIVES

 Deadline: Monday 28th August 2017.

 Winners announced at HiLF will feature in a published anthology of prize-winning writing; the selected best submissions will be made freely available.
-A longlist will be announced on the first evening of HiLF, a shortlist the next day (all guaranteed publication) and the overall winner declared on the final day, the event hosted by the brilliant Benjamin Zephaniah.
+A longlist will be announced on the first evening of HiLF, a shortlist the next day (all guaranteed publication) and the overall winner declared on the final day, during a celebratory event hosted by the brilliant Benjamin Zephaniah.

 - The competition is open to writers of any nationality, writing in English, who have a direct connection in terms of residence, workplace or current educational establishment to the London Borough of Hillingdon